-What to Discuss With Your Kids Before They Study Abroad
+Important Topics to Discuss With Students Before Studying Abroad

-Study abroad is a great way for your kids to see the world while earning college credit, but sending them half-way around the globe can be nerve-wracking.
+Sending your student halfway around the globe to study abroad can be nerve-wracking.
 Read on for some tips to help quell your separation anxiety.

 The opportunity to study abroad is wonderful.
-International experiences can leave students with a sense of knowing the world, provide them with the ability to understand and learn about new cultures, and certainly looks good on a résumé.
+International experiences can leave students with a sense of knowing the world and an ability to understand and learn about new cultures—and it certainly looks good on a résumé.
 Within reason, most countries are not going to be any less safe than the United States.
 However, safety issues often come in the form of language barriers and the isolation of being an outsider.
-Studying abroad is definitely a “know before you go” sort of situation.
-And there are several things that parents should discuss with their children before their trip to help them stay safe and still have a great time while studying in another country.
+Studying abroad is a “know before you go” sort of situation.
+And there are several things that parents should discuss with their students before a trip to help them stay safe and still have a great time while studying in another country.

-A student from the United States should know at least a little bit of the language before they leave for their semester abroad.
-Even if the school has a translator, any given student will find themselves in need of effective communication at some point during their trip.
+US students should know at least a little bit of a country’s language before they leave for their semester abroad.
+Even if the school has a translator, they will find themselves in need of effective communication at some point during their trip.
 They don’t have to have perfect vocabulary or pronunciation, but they should know some basic phrases.
-Many phrase books are small and have a pullout card that can be carried in a pocket, purse, or wallet.
-Electronic translators are also great, but students should carry a paper backup in case their electronics run out of battery.
-Certain numbers are different and should also be learned; for example, “911” in the United States is “999” in the United Kingdom.
+Many translation phrase books are small and can be carried in a pocket, purse, or wallet.
+Language apps are also great, but students should carry a paper backup in case their phones run out of battery.
+Certain emergency numbers are also different and should also be learned; for example, “911” in the US is “999” in the United Kingdom.

 The Embassy